OysteinFalkeid/Game-Code/README.md

 ## Turn
+1. has ben implemented with a relative and absolute value alternative

 ## Set Position

 ## set direction
 bot a spesific rotation and a rotation rellative to mouse cursor
+1. integrated innto the turn function

 ## print
 Define print style in think or speak